cemreefe/squeel/README.md

-# Squeel - SQL-like documentQuerySelector wrapper
+# Squeel - SQL-like wrapper for querying HTML nodes

 Squeel is a lightweight JavaScript library for building DOM queries in a simple and expressive way.
 It allows you to construct complex queries with ease, providing a fluent interface for selecting elements based on node type, class, ID, and attributes.